msakuta/wascal/README.md

 Here is my simple Mandelbrot set ASCII art rendering time comparison.
 Surprisingly, Wasm is quite fast, even faster than native compiled code via LLVM IR (implemented in [inkwell-ruscal](https://github.com/msakuta/inkwell-ruscal)).
 There are other implementations using AST interpreter and my own bytecode interpreter (implemented in [ruscal](https://github.com/msakuta/ruscal)), but they are very slow.
-I also put Java (OpenJDK), Python and JavaScript (Node.js) as a comparison of popular scripting languages.
+I also put Ruby, Java (OpenJDK), Python and JavaScript (Node.js) as a comparison of popular scripting languages.
 I also put native C and Rust compiled code, but of course they are the fastest.

 ![performance](images/mandel-time.png)